Conference Menu

 The symposium is aimed to showcase the latest advancements, innovations, and challenges in the field of catalytic polymerization and engineering.
 Representative topics include: (1) Novel Catalysts: The development of advanced catalysts for catalytic polymerization; (2) New Polymers; (3) Polymerization Kinetics and Reaction Engineering: kinetics and modeling/simulation of catalytic polymerization reactions; (4) Upcycling and Sustainable Polymerization.

-Biodegradable Plastics, Sustainable Composites and Circular Bioeconomy (AN/EN/MSED)
+Biodegradable Plastics, Sustainable Composites and Circular Bioeconomy (MSE)

 Organizers